North American river otter

 The otters’ 2,500-square-foot space incorporates indoor and outdoor living environments.
 A 9,000-gallon aquatic area includes an outdoor oasis, complete with a sandy beach, tall trees and a flowing stream.
 The indoor retreat features a waterfall and waterslide.
 Floor-to-ceiling acrylic windows provide visitors with dramatic views of the animals exploring their habitat, and underwater viewing allows even the tiniest of guests to get nose-to-nose with these charismatic creatures.
 The Edward Mardigian Sr. River Otter Habitat is located across from the beavers on the northern edge of the Cotton Family Wetlands.

 River otters’ fur colors range from white to gray, brown and black.
 These aquatic mammals have long, cylindrical, streamlined bodies that sport short, dense, waterproof fur, profuse whiskers and short legs.
 Otters’ strong tails and webbed feet help propel them through the water, which makes them great swimmers.

 Once abundant in U.S. and Canadian rivers, lakes and coastal areas, river otter populations have suffered significant declines as a result of fur trapping, water pollution, habitat destruction, pesticides and other threats.

-The river otter can stay underwater for eight minutes.
+The river otter can stay underwater for several minutes.

 The river otter can dive up to 60 feet underwater.